microfox-ai/microfox/packages/slack/docs/functions/createChannel.md

 -   `name` (string, required): The name of the channel to create.
 -   `isPrivate` (boolean, optional): Whether the channel should be private.
 Defaults to `false`.
+-   `join` (boolean, optional): Whether the bot should join the newly created channel or not.
+Defaults to `true`

 ## Response